 The streets were chaos in motion, but I somehow managed to survive it, with all the pedestrians jumping in front of my car, and exited the city safely.

 Upon our return, the city felt different, more animated and a bit unkind.

 Driving through Fez slums was an awakening experience

-A three year old girl showed me the stop sign while she and her mother literally jumped in front of my car at a roundabout.
-I was puzzled, but smiled because she looked so funny being all authoritative like that.
+A three-year-old girl showed me the stop sign while she and her mother literally jumped in front of my car at a roundabout.
+I was puzzled but smiled because she looked so funny being all authoritative like that.

 Peeled facades of old apartment buildings towered by tens of satellite dishes and laundry left to dry outside each window make up most of the scenery.

-Then there’s a huge street market selling fruits and vegetables, all sprinkled with pedestrians jumping back and forth in front of the cars, mopeds, donkeys and mules.
+Then there’s a huge street market selling fruits and vegetables, all sprinkled with pedestrians jumping back and forth in front of the cars, mopeds, donkeys, and mules.

-I pulled over for this street scene, but a couple of men with piercing eyes having tea at an improvised terrace nearby started starring at us a bit menacing, so we were on our way in less than 5 minutes.
+I pulled over for this street scene, but a couple of men with piercing eyes having tea at an improvised terrace nearby started staring at us a bit menacing, so we were on our way in less than 5 minutes.